Best Diet for Bourke's Parakeet

 Bourke's Parakeet Nutritional Profile

 Nutrition for Bourke's Parakeet must account for this species's 24x24x36 inches minimum frame and naturally friendly disposition.
 Across a lifespan of 15-25 years, dietary consistency directly influences vitality and longevity.
 Bourke's Parakeet birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Bourke's Parakeet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Bourke's Parakeet to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Bourke's Parakeet